NS2CDT/ns2_beta/README.md

 - 08/03/2020
     - Fixed that healspray increase maturity for unbuilt structures
     - Decreased healspray gestate boost by 50%.
 Each healspray now decreases gestate time by 0.5 second (instead of 1 second).
+    - Decreased HMG clip size to 100 (from 125)

 ## Full Changelog:
 - Added a "changelog" console command to show this webpage.